Your No.1 Simple Guide about Medical Gases in Projects

 Oxygen gas can be pumped to the building through one of these systems:

-2- By a cylinder contains liquefied Oxygen.
+2- A cylinder contains liquefied Oxygen.

-3- From a cylinder contains a pressurized Oxygen gas.
+3- A cylinder contains pressurized Oxygen gas.

 4- Or, from a generation station for Oxygen, like an Oxygen concentrator or “Pressure Swing Absorber”.

-All my recent and upcoming online courses can be found on this link https://urcoursez.com
+All my recent and upcoming online courses can be found on this link

 Join Our Professional Email List to be notified of the New Courses, Free Downloads, Articles…..and much more